weeblrpress/clearstatus/README.md

 Alternatively, you can clone only the `clearstatustheme` repository in your own repo and just configure it for your own hosting as needed.

-Make sure to clone the `clearstatustheme` with **submodules** or else you will only get the main site without the status theme.
+Make sure to clone the `clearstatustheme` with **submodules** or else you will only get the main site without the Clearstatus theme.
 For instance:

 ````
 git clone --recurse-submodules https://github.com/weeblrpress/clearstatus.git mystatuspage
 ````

-You can update the ClearStatus theme, whenever a new version is available, by running the following from the root of the main repository:
+You can update the ClearStatus theme whenever a new version is available by running the following from the root of the main repository:

 ````
 git submodule foreach git pull origin master